awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors by completing the same steps as any other DB instance modification\.
 + **db\.r5b** – Instance classes that are memory\-optimized for throughput\-intensive applications\.
 Powered by the AWS Nitro System, db\.r5b instances deliver up to 60 Gbps bandwidth and 260,000 IOPS of EBS performance, which is the fastest block storage performance on EC2\.
 + **db\.r5d** – Instance classes that are optimized for low latency, very high random I/O performance, and high sequential read throughput\.
-+ **db\.r5** – Latest\-generation instance classes optimized for memory\-intensive applications\.
++ **db\.r5** – Latest generation instance classes optimized for memory\-intensive applications\.
 These offer improved networking and Amazon Elastic Block Store \(Amazon EBS\) performance\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 + **db\.r4** – Instance classes optimized for memory\-intensive applications\.
 These offer improved networking and Amazon EBS performance\.
 + **db\.r3** – Instance classes that provide memory optimization\.
 The db\.r3 instances classes aren't available in the Europe \(Paris\) Region and the South America \(São Paulo\) Region\.
-+ **db\.m2** – Earlier\-generation memory\-optimized instance classes\.
++ **db\.m2** – Earlier generation memory\-optimized instance classes\.

 The following are the Burstable Performance DB instance classes available:
-+ **db\.t3** – Next\-generation instance classes that provide a baseline performance level, with the ability to burst to full CPU usage\.
++ **db\.t3** – Next generation instance classes that provide a baseline performance level, with the ability to burst to full CPU usage\.
 These instance classes provide more computing capacity than the previous db\.t2 instance classes\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 + **db\.t2** – Instance classes that provide a baseline performance level, with the ability to burst to full CPU usage\.

 **Note**